chanzuckerberg/shasta-docs/docs/index.md

-# Shasta Github Pages site
+# Welcome to the Shasta User Guides

-This repo contains source for Github Pages containing user guides and tutorials related to the [Shasta](https://github.com/chanzuckerberg/shasta) assembler.
-For the Shasta man pages and algorithmic overview, please see the [Shasta documentation](https://chanzuckerberg.github.io/shasta/).
+This site contains user guides, tutorials and other information for users of the [Shasta](https://github.com/chanzuckerberg/shasta) assembler.
+Shasta is a denovo assembler for Nanopore reads.
+The Shasta man pages and algorithmic overview can be found in the [Shasta documentation](https://chanzuckerberg.github.io/shasta/).

 ## Contributing